maxim-saplin/flutter_python_starter/README.md

 `flutter build macos --dart-define port=50055 --dart-define host=ajax.com`

 Web clients can't work over HTTP2 and require a proxy in front of gRPC server.
 As of 2023 there's no working in process Python proxy (Sonora doesn't work with Dart client).
 The 2 options are Envoy suggested by Google and https://github.com/improbable-eng/grpc-web.

+# Considerations

+- No cross-compilation, Windows, macOS and Linux are required for the build
+- Boilerplate works on with one .proto file.
+In real project there can be multiple proto files/services, scripts would require manual updates
+- Nuitka while being a compiled and faster version can be tricky and unstable.
+I.e. while building example I got successful complication yet upon running the binary I received error that `numpy` import was not found.
+Only `pip3 install --upgrade numpy` helped solve the issues
+  - As of Sept 2023 Python 3.11 + Nuitka 1.8, example works on macOS and Windows.
+On Linux binary throws error when starting.
+- Linux - only Ubuntu was tested

 # 6. To Do